jcourtois/cruby-pres/techniques/the_eval_family.md

 # eval family summary

-- Even then, many programmers avoid :eval.
+- Even then, many programmers avoid the :eval family.
+- The :exec family and :send offer more reliable ways of achieving similar ends.
+- But if you're going to ...
+(1) do it safely and (2) add positioning information to your :eval calls!